0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2021-07-10-Africa DFIR CTF Week 1.md

 [![3](/assets/images/CTF-WriteUp/DFIR-WEEK-1/Capture3.PNG)](/assets/images/CTF-WriteUp/DFIR-WEEK-1/Capture3.PNG)

-here we talk about IPv4 of FTP server so first let's see what app the user use.so let's go to installed Programs in autopsy.
+here we talk about IPv4 of FTP server so first let's see what app the user use. so let's go to installed Programs in autopsy.

 [![4](/assets/images/CTF-WriteUp/DFIR-WEEK-1/Capture4.PNG)](/assets/images/CTF-WriteUp/DFIR-WEEK-1/Capture4.PNG)

 as we see here he used FileZilla Client 3.53.1 v.3.53.1.
-In the case of FileZilla our source of evidence is the xml configuration files that FileZilla leaves behind in the %user%\appdata\roaming\filezilla directory(FileZilla Artifacts).as we see here :
+In the case of FileZilla our source of evidence is the XML configuration files that FileZilla leaves behind in the %user%\appdata\roaming\filezilla directory(FileZilla Artifacts).as we see here :

 [![5](/assets/images/CTF-WriteUp/DFIR-WEEK-1/Capture5.PNG)](/assets/images/CTF-WriteUp/DFIR-WEEK-1/Capture5.PNG)